Wooler: Gateway to the Cheviots

 Battle of Humbleton Hill

-Leaving Milfield Plain behind, the road north west out of Wooler leads us into the valley of Glendale, passing the site of the Battle of Humbleton Hill or Homildon Hill as it sometimes also known.
+Leaving Milfield Plain behind, the road north west out of Wooler leads us into the valley of Glendale formed by the River Glen, passing the site of the Battle of Humbleton Hill or Homildon Hill as it sometimes also known.

 Hotspur was not given much credit for his victory by King Henry IV, who claimed the ransom money for the release of the Scottish prisoners.
-The snub infuriated Percy and it was probably this that eventually led the great Northumbrian warrior into rebellion against the King.
+The snub infuriated Percy and it was possibly this that eventually led the great Northumbrian warrior into rebellion against the king.
 If so it was a rebellion that ultimately resulted in Hotspur’s death at the Battle of Shrewsbury in 1403.

 Yeavering and Glendale